 - Our Founder: There is a statue of him casting a flame in front of Central City Station.

 - Passing the Torch: He gave the throne to his daughter, making him the first known Fire Lord to have abdicated voluntarily (Ozai gave the title to his daughter while claiming a superior title, making the "Lord" powerless).
-Compare with his predecessors: Sozin died of old age after starting the Hundred-Year War and killing all but one of the Airbenders, Azulon was murdered by Ursa to protect Zuko from his wrath, and Ozai was Depowered by Aang when he tried to burn the Earth Kingdom using the power of Sozin's Comet.
+Compare with his predecessors: Sozin died of old age after starting the Hundred-Year War and killing all but one of the Airbenders, Azulon was murdered by Ozai under Ursa's suggestion to protect Zuko from his wrath, and Ozai was Depowered by Aang when he tried to burn the Earth Kingdom using the power of Sozin's Comet.

 - This Cannot Be!: Says this when he learns that Zaheer has become an airbender.

-Voiced by Chris Hardwick
+Voiced by: Chris Hardwick

-Unless specifically noted below, most of the personality tropes he had in the first series
+Unless specifically noted below, most of the personality tropes he had in the first series still apply.

 - Badass Beard: Like his father before him.